 The boys tried to sled and board on the sand, but it did not go as I had planned it in my mind.
 It is definitely not as easy to do as on snow!
 I rented our gear for two days, but everyone was over it after about two hours of play.
 One of my sons blistered his hands on the sand as he road the sled down, another crashed and hurt his head and another was just not super impressed with the speed.
 Hey!
 It was worth trying, but don’t plan to invest too much time or money on this little activity.

 I don’t know why, but I was so shocked that there are cacti in Colorado!!

 GARDEN OF THE GODS RV RESORT

 On our RV road trip to Colorado, our First RV resort was Garden of Gods RV Resort in Colorado Springs.
 I am not super familiar with what to expect and what not to expect, but it seemed to be a very nice RV resort.
 We paid over $300 to stay there for four days and I feel now that that is a bit pricey, but maybe not pricey for what we got.

 If you are not wanting things to be too primitive, this is your place.
 They have two swimming pools, an arcade, a laundromat, a nice shower house, nice grounds, etc. I loved that we had a spectacular view of Pikes Peak right out the front of our RV!
 It was a blessing and a curse that we were right in town.
-I loved that they had a grocery store about three minutes from the resort, but I hated that I had not gotten us a bit further out into the wilderness.
+I loved that they had a grocery store about three minutes from the resort, but I hated that I we were not further out into the wilderness.

 THE GREAT SAND DUNES OASIS